learn-co-curriculum/calculating-distance-lab/README.md

 # {'avenue': 5, 'distance': 4.123105625617661, 'name': 'Natalie', 'street': 4}
 ```

-Now write a function called `distance_all` that returns a list representing the distances between a `first_neighbor` and the rest of the neighhbors.
+Now write a function called `distance_all` that returns a list representing the distances between a `first_neighbor` and the rest of the neighbors.
 The list should not return the `first_neighbor` in its collection of neighbors.

 ```python